Senior Systems Architect - UK-064

 What to expect:

-This is a hands on Systems Architect role focused on shaping the next generation of trapped ion quantum computers built around electronic qubit control.
-You’ll sit at the centre of science and engineering, working across disciplines and operating in a rapid feedback environment where architectural decisions are continuously refined as data comes in.
+This is a hands-on Systems Architect role focused on shaping the next generation of trapped-ion quantum computers built around electronic qubit control.
+You’ll sit at the centre of science and engineering, working across disciplines in a rapid feedback environment where architectural decisions are continuously refined as data comes in.

 What you’ll be responsible for:

-You will also immerse yourself in the broader science and engineering effort at IonQ, supporting detailed design, manufacture, operation and characterisation of new systems - actively updating the architectural plans in response to experimental findings.
+• Partner closely with engineering and science teams through design, manufacture, operation, and characterisation of new systems; updating architectural plans in response to experimental findings.

 Requirements